seborama/fuego/README.md

 Have fun!!

+### Golden rules

+1- Producers close their channel.
+In other words, when you create a channel, you are responsible for closing it.
+Whenever the fuego creates a channel, it is responsible for closing it.

+2- Consumers do not close channels.

+3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channel's buffer fills up.

 ### Entry

 `Entry` is inspired by `hamt.Entry`.
 This is an elegant solution from [Yota Toyama](https://github.com/raviqqe): the type can be anything so long as it respects the simple behaviour of `hamt.Entry`.
 This provides an abstraction of types yet with known behaviour: